Double Vision

 “You didn’t mean to?!
 YOU DIDN’T MEAN TO?!”

-Will ran forward with unabashed fury, tackling The Double around his middle.
+Lim ran forward with unabashed fury, tackling The Double around his middle.
 They fell back together onto the dusty mattress, tumbling in a confused frenzy of limbs and old books from there to the concrete, to the dirt, then back to the concrete.
-The sound of a passing train echoed loudly off the roof above, muting the scuffle for a long moment.
-Will had never punched anyone before but he was trying to now as they wriggled back and forth together in a cloud of concrete dust.
-He finally pinned The Double down and had his arm pulled right back ready for the blow of all blows when Will saw his face close up for the first time.
+The sound of a passing train ricochet off the underpass above them, muting the sound of their scuffle for a long 5 seconds.
+Lim had never punched anyone before but he was trying to now as they wriggled back and forth in a cloud of concrete dust.
+He finally pinned The Double down and was preparing for the blow of all blows when Lim saw his face close up for the first time.

 It’s not me… It wasn’t him!